kittyjosh111/crypt/README.md

 111
 ```

-For each number, a random "key" is generated, which is a random integer from 2 to 350.
-The shared private key is multiplied to that random number to create a final key, wihch is then multiplied to the number in the ASCII list.
+For each number, a random "key" is generated, which is a random integer from 2 to 750, wihch is then added to the number in the ASCII list.
 If for example our keys were generated as

 ```
 1